orimaromcom/monday-quiz-game/README.md

 # Monday Quiz Game By Ori Marom

-I'm developing the best quiz game you'll ever see! please accept me to your accademy.
-I make also great coffee, and I'll be awesome addition to your team 😁
+I'm developing the best quiz game you'll ever see!
+I also make great coffee, and I'll be  an awesome addition to your team 😁

 ## Getting Started